Universal covering spaces and fundamental groups in algebraic geometry as schemes: From topology to algebraic geometry, via a ``right'' notion of covering space

-\epoint{Example: Trivial profinite group schemes over $X$} If $G$ is a profinite group with inverse $i$ and multiplication $m$, define the {\em trivial $G$-bundle} as the $X$-scheme $\underline{G}_X$ of Example \ref{trivial_pfe_scheme_associated_to_profinite_set} with the following group scheme structure.
+If $G$ is a profinite group with inverse $i$ and multiplication $m$, define the {\em trivial $G$-bundle} as the $X$-scheme $\underline{G}_X$ of Example \ref{trivial_pfe_scheme_associated_to_profinite_set} with the following group scheme structure.
 We describe a Hopf algebra structure over an open set $U$; this construction will clearly glue to yield a sheaf of Hopf algebras.
 The coinverse map sends

 to the composition

 The coinverse $f \circ i$ is indeed continuous, as it is the composition of two continuous maps.
 The comultiplication map sends \eqref{star} to the composition

 using the isomorphism where $G \times G$ has the product topology.
 The map \eqref{comult} is continuous, as it is the composition of two continuous maps.
 The coidentity map is the canonical map $\Maps_{\rm{cts}}(G, \oh_X) \rightarrow \oh_X$ given by evaluation at $e$.
 The fact that these maps satisfy the axioms of a Hopf algebra is the fact that $(G, e, i, m)$ satisfies the axiom of a group.